 Ugyen, meeting the children, their quaint schoolhouse, their yak-centered world,

 Despite the filmmaking fright opposed to working with children or animals, director Pawo Choyning Dorji had a sacred yak ruminating freely inside the classroom, becoming an essential part of the story.
-He also worked with a group of incredible children who had never as much watched a movie before and yet were charismatic and enthusiastic.
+He also worked with a group of incredible children who had never watched a movie before yet were charismatic and enthusiastic.

 The First Amendment of Bhutan’s Constitution states: “It is the government’s responsibility to make its citizens happy, and if the government fails, the government has no right to exist.”
 Bhutan is the happiest country on earth and also one of the poorest.